A Proof of the CSP Dichotomy Conjecture: Absorption, Center, PC Congruence, and Linear Congruence

-Every organism has a characteristic that we call \emph{strength}, that is a mapping $\xi:X\to \{1,2,\ldots, S\}$.
+Every organism has a characteristic that we call \emph{strength}.
+Thus we have a mapping $\xi:X\to \{1,2,\ldots, S\}$ that assigns a characteristic to every organism.
 Also we have a binary reflexive symmetric relation $F$ on the set $X$, which we call \emph{friendship}.
 For an organism $x$ by $\BD(x)$ we denote the minimal $i$ such that $x\in X_{i}$.
 A sequence of organisms $x_{1},\ldots,x_{n}$ such that $x_{i}$ is a friend of $x_{i+1}$ for every $i$ is called \emph{a path}.